icarusfactor/openstack-Installs/stein/centos7_packstack/README.md

 https://raw.githubusercontent.com/icarusfactor/openstack-Installs/master/elkstack/ELK_INSTALL_CENTOS7.6.txt

 ```

-______
+## Outro

-30. You'll now have a clean Openstack Stein install and able to explore and add projects.
+You'll now have a clean Openstack Stein install and able to explore and add projects.
 Look on the Internet for
 installing Openstack user and projects with the AllInOne install.
 We did not enable the demo tentant, this can
 be enabled if you want an example to view.
 With the new OVN networking and full use of only openstack only commands
 the older version ScalableWebService will not work in a reliable manner.
 I've made a new demo proejct that will work